 Unusual Options Activity Insight: SPDR Select Sector Fund - Financial

-SPDR Select Sector Fund - Financial (NYSE:XLF) shares experienced unusual options activity on Thursday.
-The stock price moved up to $36.63 following the option alert.
+Shares of SPDR Select Sector Fund - Financial (NYSE:XLF) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $36.03.

 - Option Type: SWEEP